xmos/sw_usb_audio/doc/rst/prog_modification.rst

 Adding Custom Code
 ==================

-The flexibility of the `XMOS USB Audio Reference Design` software is such that you can modify the reference applications to change the feature set or add extra functionality.
+The flexibility of the `XMOS USB Audio Reference Design` software is such that the reference applications can be modified to change the feature set or add extra functionality.
 Any part of the software can be altered since full source code is supplied.

 .. note::

-   The reference designs have been verified against a variety of host OS types at different samples rates.
-However, modifications to the code may invalidate the results of this verification and you are strongly encouraged to fully re-test the resulting software.
+   The reference designs have been verified against a variety of host operating systems at different samples rates.
+However, modifications to the code may invalidate the results of this verification and fully retesting the resulting software is strongly recommended.

 .. note::